 (b) voting by proxy if a proxy vote has been approved for the Special Resolution by the Board of Directors, provided the number of proxy votes represents a quorum.

-11.12 The General Manager will be responsible to provide minutes, decisions and action items at General and Special Meetings.
+11.12 The Executive Director will be responsible to provide minutes, decisions and action items at General and Special Meetings.

 12.0 Finances